If you’re not sure how to write a personal assistant CV, we’ll run through what you need to know in... Read more...

 Create your CV in Word format and either send the document as a Word file, or export to PDF format to ‘freeze’ your formatting in place.

-Again, quantifying this will help if you can get some facts and figures from your work experience.
+Quantifying this will help if you can get some facts and figures from your work experience.

-Your CV needs to show that you’re persuasive, and so you’ll need to sell yourself on your CV like you would a product.
+Your CV needs to show that you’re persuasive, so you’ll need to sell yourself on your CV like you would a product.

 Your personality needs to shine through in your CV, so a template is not going to cut it.